 Given this list, which fund within each asset class do you think will perform best over the next 12 months?

 The judges' selections will determine the winners (Platinum and Gold).
-Hong Kong winners will be revealed in January and, for Singapore, in early February.
+Winners will be revealed in early January.

 Asia fund trends